rikp777/Portfolio/content/microservices.md

 - Improve my English.
 I want to see if I can write this internship report without problems since it is a little bit of a challenge for me to write it fully in English.

 - Writing in a professional matter is difficult for me so I want to improve this.
-I find it difficult to get my ideas out on paper.
+I find it difficult to get my ideas on paper.
 Maybe this is due to my dyslexia but nevertheless I want to improve this skill because this is important for any further studies.

 - Applying techniques that I have learned during my studies at Fontys on situations in the real business world.
 I want to get hands-on experience with the things I learned during my studies since this is also really important once I finish my studies so I will be confident enough in my quality of work.

 - Accepting flaws within an architectural design.
-Sometimes when I need to work on a software I get frustrated by the way it is build even if it does not interfere with what I need to work on within the software.
+Sometimes when I need to work on software I get frustrated by the way it is built even if it does not interfere with what I need to work on within the software.
 I always have the urge to rewrite the whole architecture but this is not needed since the software works for the given solution.